ArhanCrane/TileMap_editor/README.md

 # TileMap_editor
-It'll be done in a few months. i'll be uploding new commits gradually.
+It'll be done in a few months. i'll be uploading new commits gradually.